About the Lab|

 Research by faculty and staff affiliated with the lab's "home" departments.

-Research by personnel from other departments on campus.
+Research by faculty and staff from other departments on campus.

-Smaller, non-funded "exploratory" projects by students, faculty, staff, or others (as resources permit, and when the project will contribute to the lab's mission).
+Smaller, non-funded "exploratory" projects by students, faculty, staff, or others.

 Support for instructional use of GIS and remote sensing technology across campus.